The Complete Guide to Mind Mapping Basics

 Step 3: Build Out Sub-Branches for Detail

 From every main branch, draw thinner lines that capture supporting facts, examples, or tasks.
-Keep drilling down until the map answers all your key questions.
+Keep breaking ideas until the map answers all your key questions.

 -